Wang Ping (Three Kingdoms): In Romance of the Three Kingdoms

 In the 14th-century historical novel Romance of the Three Kingdoms, Wang Ping was given a fictionalised and more prominent role in the Hanzhong Campaign, opposing Xu Huang's tactics and defecting.
 Xu Huang wanted his army to cross the Han River and battle Liu Bei's forces on the other side.
 Wang Ping warned that it would be impossible to retreat once they crossed the river, as the river would significantly slow down the retreat and they would be vulnerable to enemy fire.
-Xu Huang claimed that the soldiers would fight to the death and have no need to retreat if they were in a dire situation (in conjunction with the tactic by legendary Western Han dynasty general Han Xin, where he purposely placed his army near a river in order to unleash their full potential).
+Xu Huang claimed that the soldiers would fight to the death and have no need to retreat if they were in a dire situation (in conjunction with a tactic by legendary Western Han dynasty general Han Xin, who intentionally placed his army near a river in order to unleash their full potential).

 Wang Ping then claimed that Han Xin only used that tactic because the opposition had no strategist to see through it, but Liu Bei's army had the support of Zhuge Liang, who would be able to easily see through this tactic.
 Xu Huang refused to listen and, as expected, suffered great defeat.
-He asked why Wang Ping did not come to his rescue, and Wang Ping replied, "If I came to rescue you with my portion of the army, then our main camp would have had no protection; I warned you multiple times against crossing the river, but you did not listen, which resulted in this defeat."
+When he asked why Wang Ping did not come to his rescue, Wang Ping replied, "If I came to rescue you with my portion of the army, then our main camp would have had no protection.
+I warned you multiple times against crossing the river, but you did not listen, which resulted in this defeat."
 Xu Huang was greatly angered by this and planned to kill Wang Ping that night.
-However, the plan was leaked out and Wang Ping set the camp on fire and defected to Liu Bei's side.
+However, the plan was leaked.
+Wang Ping set the camp on fire and defected to Liu Bei's side.

 Right before Zhuge Liang died, he named Wang Ping, along with Liao Hua, Ma Dai, Zhang Ni and Zhang Yi, as the loyal generals of Shu who should be given greater responsibilities.